Alizeh Shah

-Alizeh Shah (Urdu: علیزہ شاہ) is a Pakistani actress who appears in Urdu television.
+Alizeh Shah (Urdu: علیزہ شاہ; born 9 June 2002) is a Pakistani actress who appears in Urdu television.
 She made her acting debut in 2016, with a supporting role Alina in Choti Si Zindagi.
 In 2018, Her performance as Palwasha in Ishq Tamasha earned her the Hum Award for Best Television Sensation.
 Shah got widely recognized after portraying the role of Dua in Ehd-e-Wafa (2019).

-After that she has portraying the main roles in several serials Hoor Pari (2019), Jo Tu Chahey (2019), Mera Dil Mera Dushman (2020), Tanaa Banaa (2021) and Bebasi (2022).
+After that she has portrayed the main roles in several serials Hoor Pari (2019), Jo Tu Chahey (2019), Mera Dil Mera Dushman (2020), Tanaa Banaa (2021) and Bebasi (2022).

 Life and career

+Alizeh Shah was born on 9 June 2002 in Karachi, Pakistan.

+In multiple interviews, Shah has stated that she was 17 years old during her role in Ehd-e-Wafa.

+She has also stated that she was 23 years old in May 2025.

-Alizeh Shah has since played the female lead in Hoor Pari and Jo Tu Chahey.
-Shah played the character of Tamana in the TV series Daldal and the role of Palwasha in drama serial Ishq Tamasha, for which she received a nomination for the Best Television Sensation Female award at the seventh Hum Awards.
+Shah has since played the female lead in Hoor Pari and Jo Tu Chahey.
+Shah played the character of Tamanna in the TV series Daldal and the role of Palwasha in drama serial Ishq Tamasha, for which she received a nomination for the Best Television Sensation Female award at the seventh Hum Awards.
 She had performed the role of Dua in the drama serial Ehd-e-Wafa.
-She was last seen as Maira in ARY Digital's Mera Dil Mera Dushman.
+She portrayed Zara in ARY Digital's telefilm Dadi Ki Shadi (2026) and Zeenia in the Hum TV drama Naraz Hai Zindagi (2026).